deckhouse/deckhouse/modules/140-user-authz/docs/README.md

 title: "The user-authz module"
 ---

-The module .
 The module generates role-based access model objects, based on the standard Kubernetes RBAC mechanism.
 The module creates a set of cluster roles (`ClusterRole`) suitable for most user and group access management tasks.

 {% alert level="warning" %}
-Starting from Deckhouse Kubernetes Platform v1.64, a new role-based access model has been implemented in the module.
+Starting from Deckhouse Kubernetes Platform v1.64, the new role-based access model has been implemented in the module.
 The old role-based access model will continue to operate but will no longer be supported in the future.

 The new role-based access model is incompatible to the old one.
 {% endalert %}